xaverdh/hfish/README.md

 TODO

+## Bugs

+Many.
+A non-exhaustive list can be found in the bug tracker.

 ## Legal
     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by